Schippia

-Schippia concolor, the mountain pimento or silver pimeto, is a medium-sized palm species that is native to Belize and Guatemala.
+Schippia concolor, the mountain pimento or silver pimento, is a medium-sized palm species that is native to Belize and Guatemala.
 Named for its discoverer, Australian botanist William A. Schipp, the species is threatened by habitat loss.
 It is the sole species in the genus Schippia.

 Description

 Schippia concolor is a medium-sized, single-stemmed palm with fan-shaped (or palmate) leaves.
 The stem, which is 5 to 10 m tall and 5 to 10 cm in diameter, is usually covered by the remains of old, dead leaves (but in areas where fires are frequent the corky bark of the stem may be exposed throughout the length of the stem).
-Individuals bear six to 15 leaves which consist of a 2 m petiole and a roughly circular leaf blade which is about 1 m in diameter divided into 30 leaflets.
-The fruit are white, spherical and up to 2.5 cm in diameter.
+Individuals bear 6 to 15 leaves which consist of a 2 m petiole and a roughly circular leaf blade which is about 1 m in diameter divided into 30 leaflets.
+The fruits are white, spherical and up to 2.5 cm in diameter.